Online Rack Placement in Large-Scale Data Centers: Online Sampling Optimization and Deployment: Online Sampling Optimization (OSO)

 To shed further light on these insights, \Cref{prop:myopic} shows that the single sample path at the core of the algorithm plays a critical role in managing resources for future demand in online decision-making.
 In comparison, myopic decision rules can lead to arbitrarily poor performance.

 \begin{proposition} Single-sample OSO can yield unbounded benefits vs. the myopic policy. \end{proposition}

-More surprisingly, the sampling-based approach in OSO can also provide unbounded benefits as compared to mean-based certainty-equivalent resolving heuristics, as shown in \Cref{prop:CE}.
-The proof constructs a class of multidimensional knapsack instances with a discrete distribution of resource requirements, in which each item has value 1 and consumes one unit of at least one resource, while the average item consumes strictly less than one unit of all resources.
+More surprisingly, the sampling-based approach in OSO can also provide unbounded benefits versus mean-based certainty-equivalent resolving heuristics, as shown in \Cref{prop:CE}.
+The proof constructs multidimensional knapsack instances with a discrete distribution of resource requirements, in which each item has value 1 and consumes one unit of at least one resource, while the average item consumes strictly less than one unit of all resources.
 The CE benchmark rejects all incoming items in favor of future average items (because accepting an item means rejecting more than one ``average item'' in the future), until the end of the horizon when it is forced to accept all remaining items---including ``sub-optimal'' items with high resource requirements.
-In contrast, by sampling future unit-sized items from the discrete probability distribution, OSO avoids the dilution of resource consumption from the average and can favor the incoming item.
+In contrast, by sampling future unit-sized items, OSO can favor the incoming item.
 We show that the difference can become arbitrarily large as the number of resources grows infinitely large.
-This result highlights the potential benefits of the sampling-based procedure at the core of OSO.
 It is important to note that this result compares the OSO algorithm to the mean-based CE equivalent based on the online resource allocation formulation in \ref{app:mssip_resourcealloc}, whereas other CE resolving heuristics have been designed in the literature for specific classes of problems \citep[see, e.g.,][]{gallego1994optimal,vera2021bayesian,balseiro2024survey}.

 \begin{proposition} Single-sample OSO can yield unbounded benefits vs. mean-based certainty-equivalent resolving heuristics. \end{proposition}